Wrong way to Montenegro

 Well two days ago I got an email from Pepo saying he had some other Americans and my price would be just €50.
 I said great.

 It turns out the other Americans were a group of seven all traveling together.
-And we ended up going on their tour, which included all the things I wasn’t interested in and none of the things I specifically requested.
+And we ended up going on their tour, which included all the things I told Peoo I wanted to skip and none of the things I specifically requested.
 We didn’t go up into the mountains, we only spent an hour in Kotor (which was not nearly enough time to get a good feel for the place), and on the way back we stopped at a restaurant in a small town on the Croatian side of the border for a late lunch.
 (It was a lovely spot, with a table on a platform in the middle of a creek.
 And the people were nice enough and included me in the conversation.
 The food was just mediocre.)

 It wasn’t a bad day; it just wasn’t the trip I was hoping to have.
 I emailed Pepo this evening and shared my feelings with him.
 He responded immediately: